wazo-pbx/wazo-agentd-cli/README.md

 # xivo-agentdctl

-A small CLI program to interact with xivo-agentd servers.
+A small CLI program to interact with xivo-agentd.

 ## Usage